kurron/kubernetes-echo-batch-job/README.md

 # Overview
-This project is a simple Docker image that provides a component that can be used to benchmark RabbitMQ deployments.
+This project is a simple Docker image and Kubernetes job descriptor that can be used to prove out that K8s batch job support is working.
-This application will publish messages to a a queue.

 # Prerequisites
 * a working [Docker](http://docker.io) engine